travellingprog/decodeServer/docs/api_reference.md

 The data behind this API is retrieved from the **Fuel Consumption Ratings** datasets published by Natural Resources Canada.
 These are published at the following web address:
 [http://data.gc.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64](http://data.gc.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64)

+**The server checks for new data every 24 hours and automatically updates when a new dataset is detected.**

 The data is used under the terms of the [Open Government License - Canada](http://data.gc.ca/eng/open-government-licence-canada).